 Then came the bank failures…

-As the economic depression deepened in the early 30s, and as farmers had less and less money to spend in town, banks began to fail at alarming rates.
+As the economic depression deepened in the early 30s, and farmers had less money to spend in town, banks began to fail at alarming rates.
 During the 20s, there was an average of 70 banks failing each year nationally.
 After the crash during the first 10 months of 1930, 744 banks failed – 10 times as many.
 In all, 9,000 banks failed during the decade of the 30s.
 It's estimated that 4,000 banks failed during the year 1933 alone.
 By 1933, depositors saw $140 billion disappear through bank failures.

 When a new president, Franklin Delano Roosevelt was inaugurated in March 1933, banks in all 48 states had either closed or had placed restrictions on how much money depositors could withdraw.
 FDR's first act as President was to declare a national “bank holiday” – closing the banks for a three-day cooling-off period.
-The most memorable line from the President's speech was directed to the bank crisis – “The only thing we have to fear is fear itself.”
+The most memorable line from the President's speech was directed at the bank crisis – “The only thing we have to fear is fear itself.”

 Foreclosure is the legal process that banks use to get back some of the money they loaned when a borrower can't repay the loan.
 During the 30s, there were thousands of foreclosures.